-At the beginning of the programme the Steering Committee defined as the main objective of the GBYP the improvement of the knowledge and understanding of the Atlantic bluefin tuna (Thunnus thynnus) stocks and populations.
-Aiming at the achievement of this strategic objective, a series of general objectives were set considering the aforementioned priorities stated initially by SCRS (data collection, understanding of key biological and ecological processes and assessment improvement).
-These objectives have been maintained throughout the programme, but they have been adapted to the evolution to the "state of the art" as regards scientific knowledge on bluefin tuna, in order to better match SRCS research needs and Commission recommendations.
+At the beginning of the program the Steering Committee defined as the main objective of the GBYP the improvement of the knowledge and understanding of the Atlantic bluefin tuna (Thunnus thynnus) stocks and populations.
+Aiming at the achievement of this strategic objective, a series of general objectives was set considering the priorities initially stated by SCRS (data collection, understanding of key biological and ecological processes and assessment improvement).
+These objectives have been maintained throughout the program, but they have been adapted to the evolution of the "state of the art" as regards scientific knowledge on bluefin tuna, in order to better match SRCS research needs and Commission recommendations.
 Therefore, within the Phase 10, these objectives were:

-- a) Improving basic data collection and management, through data recovery activities, developing a broad scale biological sampling programme taking advantage of the synergies between CPCs and GBYP sampling programmes and, finally, supporting the development at ICCAT Secretariat of new databases integrating data derived from GBYP and from CPCs relevant programmes - b) Improving understanding of key biological and ecological processes, mainly through electronic tagging experiments, coordinated with national programmes, to determine BFT spatial pattern and supporting broad scale standardized and coordinated analysis of available biological samples) including microchemical, genetic and sclerochronological analyses to investigate mixing and population structure - c) Improving assessment models and provision of scientific advice on stock status, through improved modelling of key biological processes, development of fishery independent indices, further developing stock assessment models considering mixing among areas, and development and use of biologically realistic operating models for more rigorous management options testing.
+a) Improving basic data collection and management, through data recovery activities, developing a broad scale biological sampling program taking advantage of the synergies between CPCs and GBYP sampling programs and, finally, supporting the development at ICCAT Secretariat of new databases integrating data derived from GBYP and from CPCs relevant programs.

+b) Improving understanding of key biological and ecological processes, mainly through: electronic tagging trials, coordinated with national programs, to determine BFT spatial patterns and supporting broad scale standardized and coordinated analysis of available biological samples, including microchemical, genetic and sclerochronological analyses to investigate mixing and population structure.

+c) Improving assessment models and provision of scientific advice on stock status, through improved modelling of key biological processes, development of fishery independent indices, further developing stock assessment models considering mixing among areas, and development and use of biologically realistic operating models for more rigorous management options testing.

-1.3 Programme management and financial aspects
+1.3.
+Program management and financial aspects

-The GBYP programme development is supervised by a Steering Committee, which has the role to guide and refine it.
+The GBYP program development is supervised by a Steering Committee, which has the role to guide and refine it.
 It is composed by the SCRS chair, W-BFT rapporteur, E-BFT rapporteur, one external member and the ICCAT Executive Secretary or his deputy.
-It should be pointed out that the changes in the SC members, derived from those in the institutional components, sometimes resulted in different views for some GBYP activities, which affected the continuity of some lines of research.
+It should be pointed out that the changes in the SC members, derived from those in the institutional components, sometimes resulted different views for some GBYP activities, which affected the continuity of some lines of research.